finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-String effectiveAt = "effectiveAt_example"; // String | Optional.
+OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The effective date of the data OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data try {
     PortfolioDetails result = apiInstance.getDetails(scope, code, effectiveAt, asAt);